Mintbase/Grants-Program/rfps/applications/DrugEnforcementAdministrationofVolusiaCountyIncorporated.md

 # Overview

-This is a proposal for a DAO Agent to be developed and hence added to the current list of supported agents for Metor wallet.
+This is a proposal for a DAO Agent to be developed and hence added to the current list of supported agents for Meteor wallet.
 Interacting with Sputnik DAO contracts right now has 2 major problems.
 -  Needs other UX and css for prefilled templates for moving tokens and making swaps between the ref.finance contract.
 -  Does not have an option to create credentials for agents.
-A DAO agent on Metor wallet would make it easy for users to interact with Sputnik V2 contracts.
+A DAO agent on Meteor wallet would make it easy for users to interact with Sputnik V2 contracts.

 ## Functionality